Otavalo market visit 1946

 Spices for sale on the the Food market, Otavalo.

-Most travellers are focused on the Tourist market to buy gifts & souvenirs.
-Open all day.
-The others markets though are worth a visit too.
+Most travelers are focused on the Tourist market to buy gifts & souvenirs.
+However, the others markets mentioned are worth your visit too.
 More so, if you’re interested in the local history, people & culture.

-The Tourist market & Food market open daily, from dawn to dusk.
+The Tourist market & Food market are open daily, from dawn till dusk.
 The animal markets are organized only on the traditional Saturday.
-Both start when the sun comes up & close up early as well (before noon).
+Both start when the sun comes up & close up early as well (well before noon).

 The Tourist market

-As stated before, the Tourist market on Saturday attracts most visitors.
-Foreigners & local people.
+As stated before, the handicraft market on Saturday attracts most visitors.
+Foreigners & local people alike.
 A market offering all kinds of colorful handicrafts.
 From mass products to exclusive handmade artwork.

 Producing for the tourist that visit the Otavalo market